-Speaking of stress, who of us ever could have foreseen the effects of the pandemic on our emotional and mental health?
-The stress felt over the past two years of isolation from friends and family, or the uncertainty of life has taken its toll on our wellbeing.
-We didn’t have to test positive for Covid to feel the stress that came as our ‘normal’ took on a new form.
+We didn’t have to test positive for Covid-19 to feel the stress that came as our ‘normal’ took on a new form.
 With this prolonged stress, added to other stresses in life, the hair follicles will often go into the resting phase.
 As such, you will experience much more hair loss than normal.

-HAIR LOSS CAUSED BY COVID-19 AND OTHER ILLNESS
+HAIR LOSS CAUSED BY COVID-19 AND OTHER ILLNESSES

-Very similar to the effects of stress - illness can take its toll on your scalp and hair growth.
-Covid hair loss or pandemic hair loss is often spoken of.
+Like the effects of stress - illness can take its toll on your scalp and hair growth.
+Covid-19 hair loss or pandemic hair loss is often spoken of.

 For those who tested positive for Covid-19 many reported having a high fever.
-The after-effects of Covid can remain for weeks or months as many have commented.
-This has become known as ‘long-Covid’.
+The after-effects of Covid-19 can remain for weeks or months, as many have commented.
+This has become known as ‘long-Covid.'

 In an interview with Woman’s Day, dermatologic surgeon Dr. Dendy Engelman said she started seeing more patients presenting with hair loss four to six weeks after the initial stay-at-home orders in New York City.

-Dr. Engelman says that “high fevers as well as emotional and physical stressors” will trigger the hair loss she has been seeing in patients.
+Dr. Engelman says that “high fevers as well as emotional and physical stressors” will trigger the hair loss she has seen in patients.